krishaamer/green-filter-research/research/literature/sustainability.md

     money marketed as climate funding by the retail conglomerate means focus on reducing operational cost of running their business through automation and material savings.

+-   Aldo Leopold proposed the ideas of land ethics.

+### Ecosystem Services {#ecosystem-services}

+-   @dailyNatureServicesSocietal1997 proposed the idea of ecosystem services @costanzaValueWorldEcosystem1997 assessed the amount of ecosystem services provided.
+-   @bousfieldCarbonPaymentsCan2022 reports there’s evidence paying
+    landowners for the ecosystem services their forests provide may reduce deforestation.
+-   @hanEmbeddingNaturebasedSolutions2022 identifies nature-based
+    solutions “land re-naturalization (such as afforestation and wetland restoration)”
+-   @noriegaResearchTrendsEcosystem2018 attempts to quantify the
+    ecosystem services (ES) provided by insects.
+While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
+Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).

 ### Zero Waste Lifestyle and Minimalism {#zero-waste-lifestyle-and-minimalism}